BayAreaMetro/transit-passenger-surveys/SOP.md

 	e.
 Student status
 	f.
 Ability to speak English
 	g.
 Language spoken in home other than English
 	h.
+Disability status
+	i.
 Number of persons in household
-	i.
+	j.
 Number of workers in household
-	j.
+	k.
 Number of household working vehicles
-	k.
+	l.
 Household income

 **7. Custom questions by operators.
 Examples include:.**